bennn/dissertation/dissertation/talk/README.md

    results like the following --- transient dislike / unexpected
  - so no, transient is not clearly better return
- - but what's the property that distinguishes them? need a property to guide the design space ... because there are other points on map to assess
- - developed one point to show that TS not it
- - hm... adapted CM from contracts ... ideas here?

- - not talking about blame, but also helps for that
+ - differences are significant, need to articulate instead of example-by-example
+ - for better understanding of pros cons and perhaps shed light on design space
+   ... other points worth studying / implementing
+ - more than 2 competitors, remember, wonder how they stack up cm
+ - core idea back to example ... temporary vs permanent types clearly temporary in transient, seem to last, may be permanent, in natural
+ - eureka, from christos, visit suggest CM a property from contracts test whether contract system is in control of all communications ... for us, ask whether type system in control
- - gotta mention the preorder too
+ - color half the space

- - out of steam
+ - then, using the same framework, able to further classify by studying blame (introduce TS colors here too)
+ - final "richness" from error preorder (lift plateaus?)
+ - let me show different repr, tabular
+   (fill out appendix table?)
+   semantics first, then properties one-by-one preorder is last ... maybe 1 2 3 4 4 5 ?

 now, understanding of the design space, main regions, and have the performance results